 Missing Zombie Sequence

-Sometimes, Jennifer might find a corpse inside a closet in the Trophy Room.
+Sometimes, Jennifer might find a corpse inside a locker in the Trophy Room.
 There are two more pictures that go unused, showing the corpse coming back to life.
 In the PlayStation and WonderSwan versions, this zombie was put back in as a new enemy that chases you around until you put her to rest with the also-originally-unused green dagger, and thus obtaining the cage key off the body instead of finding it laying around.

 On a side note, the "A dagger shone faintly." text shows that the dagger's location was fully conceived as it will later appear in the ports, as you can only find it once you turn off the light in a room and see it shining.
 However, while there are traces of things like the possessed clown doll still lingering in this version, the animations of the zombie moving around are nowhere to be found.
 Also, while the tiles for the bright eyes are present, there aren't actually any tilemaps that use them.

 In this version of the game, you can't view the close-up image of the corpse until you've re-entered the room after seeing the jar fall down.
 This is because the game decompresses the close-up graphics for either the jar or the corpse when the room is entered.
 The jar close-up only needs to be shown once, so all later visits will load the corpse graphics.

 If you use the Pro Action Replay (PAR) code 7FCF3D2E and go into any room (preferably a small one), you can get into the clock tower's machine room and walk around freely.

 You can climb between the two areas (although Jennifer will be climbing beside the ladder when she enters the top area on the way up).
 The elevator acts like a wall, but you can get past it by running into it.

 Since the ending plays mostly automatically, there is nothing to click on and you can't exit through the opening to the left.